bigskysoftware/_hyperscript/www/docs.md

 ### <a name=control-flow></a> [Control Flow](#control-flow)

-The primary source of control flow in hyperscript is the [if command](/commands/if).
-Note that the expression in an if statement is not parenthesized and that hyperscript uses `end` rather than curly-braces to delimit command blocks:
+Conditional control flow in hyperscript is done with the the [if command](/commands/if).
+The conditional expression in an if statement is not parenthesized.
+Hyperscript uses `end` rather than curly-braces to delimit the conditional body.

+The else-branch can use either the `else` keyword or the `otherwise` keyword.

 {% example '"If" command' %}
 <button _="on click increment :x